 a clock synchronized to the start time and mean frequency of the local PHY entity's clock.
 TOD RMS field

-is determined from aTxPmdTxStartRMS in units equal to 1/TOD Clock Rate, where the TOD Clock Rate is specified in the TOD Clock Rate field.
+is determined from aTxPmdTxStartRMS when transmitting a non-VHT STA or aTxPHYTxStartRMS when transmitting a VHT PPDU in units equal to 1/TOD Clock Rate, where the TOD Clock Rate is specified in the TOD Clock Rate field.

 Clause 9 MAC sublayer functional description